smart-on-fhir/health-cards-tests/demo-portals/docs/verifierDocs.md

 Signature verification results in a __true__ or __false__ value.

 See: [Protocol Details](https://spec.smarthealth.cards/#protocol-details) for more information on signatures.

+>__Note__ : For verification, the signature value is taken from the 'Decode Compact JWS / Signature' section and not the 'Decode Numeric Encoding' section.

 <br><br>
 <!-- label:verifySignature side:right-->